 Nehemiah also proclaimed a curse on anyone that did not repent and follow through on the promise to give it all back.
 He asked God to remove His blessings from them and all of the people agreed and kept their promise.

-Moreover, from the twentieth year of King Artaxerxes, when I was appointed to be their governor in the land of Judah, until his thirty-second year - twelve years - neither I nor my brothers ate the food allotted to the governor.
+Besides that, from the time I was appointed their governor in the land of Y’hudah, from the twentieth year until the thirty-second year of Artach’shashta the king — that is, for twelve years — neither I nor my colleagues drew on the governor’s living allowance.

 As the governor, it was the custom that food was brought to him on a regular basis.
 This food was like a tax on the people but Nehemiah and his brothers did not eat of it even though they were entitled to it.